2025

 Dartmouth Information, Technology, and Consulting (ITC)

-A Dartmouth ITC team of 3 staff members was partnered with our team to maintain site development long-term.
+A Dartmouth ITC team of 3 staff members, who were partnered with my team to maintain product development long-term.

-Dartmouth's president, President Beilock, and the president's office were also invested in the project.
+Dartmouth's president, President Beilock, and the president's office were also invested in the project's impact on student life and outdoor wellness.

 constraints & tradeoffs